gmdvdsp/Fairy-Chess/README.md

 - The only piece that captures differently from how it moves is Pawns.
 So the captureLegality method in Game should not need a giant if case to switch into different capture methods, although I suppose this helps if we decide to change how pieces capture in the future.
 See bullet point three.

+- GamePanel uses placeholder Squares on the board to check move legality.
+This is somewhat awkward.
+A better way would be to allow players to select pieces, and then allow GamePanel to draw from the Players class instead.
+This is a continuation of the point of entry between UI and model before.

+- The same point as above can also be applied to every other UI class.

 CREDITS: